 The experience of e-cigarettes may very well follow the same pattern – or perhaps it is better said – the same lack of a pattern.
 An empirically grounded, universally valid judgment on the impact of e-cigarettes may be difficult to attain.
 Whether they are a net positive or negative for public health will depend on the context in which they are used, the degree to which different generations adopt them, and the regulations society sets regarding them.

 Addiction expert Keith Humphreys, PhD, is a professor of psychiatry and behavioral sciences at Stanford and a career research scientist at the Palo Alto VA.
 He recently completed a one-year stint as a senior advisor in the Office of National Drug Control Policy in Washington.
-Dr. Humphreys has no financial or personal connections to any company that produces cold medications (extraction resistant or not).
+He can be followed on Twitter at @KeithNHumphreys.

 Previously: E-Cigarettes: The explosion of vaping is about to be regulated